atu-se/atu.innomadic.com/courses/flat/misc/midterm_review.md

 ## Topics Not on Exam

 - You will not have problems directly related to graphs (Covered in Section 0.2)
 - You will not have to *write* a proof (Section 0.4), though you should understand the theorems that have been proven in the textbook or in lecture
+- You will not have to use the Pumping Lemma to prove that a language is not regular, but you should understand the general idea and what its purpose is.

 ## Outline of Notable Topics